GazzaJ/CI-MS3-W3Recipes/README.md

 ## **Credits** <a name="credits"></a>

 ### **Content**
 The content of this website was created by Gareth John.
 Snippets of code have been taken from official documentation and sources creditted below and in the respective code files.
-All text was written  by the developer having researched the island.
-Image credits are provided in the following section.
+All text was written

 ### **Media**